TahirAliShah213/QuoteMVVM/README.md

-It's MVVM Practice to create a Simple Quote App using Kotlin
+It's ViewModel Practice to create a Simple Quote App using Kotlin
-# QuoteMVVM
+# QuoteViewModel